 Factual error: The astronauts are shown taking their suits off before docking, but in real life they were not allowed to do this, in case of sudden cabin depressurization.

 Factual error: When Lovell's daughter is complaining that the Beatles have broken up, she slams the album Let It Be into her rack.
-The scene takes place on the day of the explosion, April 13th, 1970.
+The scene apparently takes place on the day Lovell learned he would command the mission in October 1969.
 Let It Be was not released until May 9th, 1970.